A Train through the jungle of Borneo: from Tenom to Beaufort

 History of the Sabah State Railway

-It risks now being closed for lack of money and income, we really hope this little wonder will resist.
-In addition to being a marvelous route through a wild area, something that you cannot do otherwise unless armed with a machete, it is also the only means of transport for the local population of this roadless and remote area.
+It risks now being closed for lack of money and income; we really hope this little wonder will resist.
+In addition to being a marvelous route through a wild area, something you cannot do otherwise unless armed with a machete, it is also the only means of transport for the local population in this roadless, remote area.

 The Train Ride (with schedules and prices)

 There are two trains per day going from Tenom to Beaufort, one at 7 am and one at 1 pm.
-We take the latter one, just out of the house’s gate the weather breaks in a tropical downpour, lucky us.
-Here is the official website of the company.
+We take the latter one, just out of the house’s gate, the weather breaks in a tropical downpour, lucky us.
+Here is the company’s official website.

 We paid a total of 5MRY (Malaysian ringgit) each, around 1€ for us and the bikes, although our host Barbara says the previous cyclists she hosted didn’t pay for the bikes.

-Sometimes it depends on the mood of the conductor, however, they have also given us a receipt for the bicycles that makes it all look official.
+Sometimes it depends on the conductor’s mood; however, they have also given us a receipt for the bicycles, which makes it all look official.

-It seems that we will have to change trains somewhere but we have not figured out where.
-We load the bikes on the train full of passengers, luggage, and hens.
+It seems that we will have to change trains somewhere, but we have not figured out where.
+We load the bikes onto the train, which is full of passengers, luggage, and hens.
 Passengers of this train look less wealthy than the average Malaysians.

 The train consists of three iron carriages, all slightly different, of a gay blue color.
-Sits are hard and worn out, and doors are kept open like some old western movie, so that passengers, I included, can lean out of the car to enjoy the view and, more importantly, to smoke cigarettes.
+Sits are hard and worn out, and doors are kept open like some old western movie so that passengers, including me, can lean out of the car to enjoy the view and, more importantly, to smoke cigarettes.

-Around us is lush tropical vegetation, some tiny houses can be seen hidden in the jungle, looks like the only way to reach these little houses in the forest is this train.
+Around us is lush tropical vegetation, and some tiny houses are hidden in the jungle.
+It looks like the only way to reach these little houses in the forest is on this train.

-After a dam the river becomes impetuous and spectacular, there are many large rocks that impede navigation.
-To our right still a seamless jungle, people get off the train in odd spots and penetrate the forest, really worth it taking this train so far.
+After a dam, the river becomes impetuous and spectacular, with many large rocks that impede navigation.
+To our right, still a seamless jungle, people get off the train in odd spots and penetrate the forest, really worth taking this train so far.

-There are a couple of tiny villages, each made up of a dozen houses, a school, a church, and a football field.
+There are a couple of tiny villages, each with a dozen houses, a school, a church, and a football field.
 Small orchards, a few fruit trees, chickens, hens, and maybe a goat or two are all these people rely on for their survival.

-The locomotive doesn’t come before two hours of waiting, we are just 7 km from Beaufort, and we would have been way faster walking…
+The locomotive doesn’t arrive after 2 hours of waiting; we are just 7 km from Beaufort, and we would have been way faster walking…

 Our adventures in Borneo